Headless Commerce: A Complete Guide to the Future of Online Selling

 - Freedom to plan the composable stack of services that fits your business

-Faster content delivery - Whereas traditional commerce can be overburdened with different plugins and functionalities, frontends don’t “share” any backend resources so that APIs can load responsive content in lighting times.
+Traditional commerce can be overburdened with different plugins and functionalities; frontends don’t share any backend resources so that APIs can load responsive content in lighting times.
 In today’s speed-obsessed culture, having a fast-loading website means a much more satisfactory and high-converting user experience.

-If they find a hole in your headless frontend, they will only be able to take the website down for some time, but the sensitive data will remain secure in your backend.
+If they find a hole in your headless front, they can only take the website down for some time, but the sensitive data will remain secure in your backend.
 On top of that, your customers will profit from knowing their data is safe and secure with you.

-The first thing to get in place when you are adopting a headless eCommerce strategy is the team.
-The skill for working with headless is a bit different than the traditional monolithic approach.
-Tailor making the customer experience and customer journey is one of the key principles.
-This means that you have to make choices and need to get in place a team with a particular set of skills to execute the process.
+The skillset for working with headless is different from the traditional monolithic approach.
+Tailor making the customer experience and journey is a key principle.
+This means you must make choices and get a team with particular skills to execute the process.